-- The ramp, per ADA standards, must be a minimum 36 inches wide.
+- Ramps must be a minimum of 36 inches wide.
 Some areas require wider ramps.

 - All edges must be protected to keep anyone from slipping off.

-- It is required that all ramps shall have top and bottom landings as wide as the ramp itself and at least 60 inches long.
+- All ramps shall have top and bottom landings as wide as the ramp itself and at least 60 inches long.

-- ADA requires handrails on both sides of ramps whose rise is greater than 6 inches or whose length is greater than 72 inches.
+- Ramps must have handrails on both sides if their rise is greater than 6 inches or their length is greater than 72 inches.

-- Cross slopes (areas where a ramp slopes sideways, perpendicular to the ramp's length) must be less than 1:50 and surfaces must be slip-resistant and stable.
+- Cross slopes (areas where a ramp slopes sideways, perpendicular to the ramp's length) must be less than 1:50, and surfaces must be slip-resistant and stable.

-- The ramps must have level landings both at the bottom and at the top of each ramp.
+- A level landing is required at the bottom and top of the ramp.

-- Maximum threshold height (at building entry) is 3/4 inch (19 mm) for exterior sliding doors or half an inch (13 mm) for other types of doors without modification.
+- Maximum threshold height (at building entry) is 3/4 inch (19 mm) for exterior sliding doors and 1/2 inch (13 mm) for other types of doors without modification.

 ADA Ramp Handrails

-When a ramp has a rise greater than 6 inches or a horizontal projection greater than 72 inches, then it shall contain handrails on both sides.
+When a handicap ramp has a rise greater than 6 inches or a horizontal projection greater than 72 inches, the ramp must have handrails on both sides.
 However, handrails are not required on curb ramps.
-When installing handrails on an ADA ramp, please be sure to follow these specifications:
+Specific guidelines for ADA-compliant ramps are as follows: